baliuzeger/logrepl/README.md

 pylogrepl --dir logs
 ```

+then the log file will be in the `logs` directory.

 ## By .pylogrepl file

 You can also sepcify the prefix & the directory by making a `.pylogrepl` in the working directory: